 And there you have it!
 All the must-see sights of the DPRK in one very convenient and not to be missed package and one one of our most extensive and rewarding DPRK travel experiences.

-Take the overnight sleeper train at 1:00pm for Tumen City.
+Take the overnight sleeper train at 1:00pm for Tumen city located on the border of China and North Korea

 Arrival in Tumen at 3:06pm.